 Undoubtedly we can say that mass people give more priority to a written document as well as every organization announce they’re an important issue in written format.

 This is another most important facility for written communication.
-Every kind of written communication document are a permanent record and can preserve for further assistance.
+Every kind of written communication document is a permanent record and can preserve for further assistance.

 Reduction of Risk